engranshul/maps-webapp-typescript/README.md

 ### Learnings from this project

-* With the help of pracel bulder we can refer typescript file from html file
+* With the help of pracel bundlder we can refer typescript file from html file
 * Faker module of npm
 * Sometimes type definitions need to be installed when u are using a javascript project inside typescript code.